-- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and East and North Hertfordshire Clinical Commissioning Group to secure improvements to services where these were identified.
-For example, the practice provided a Teledermatology service (Teledermatology is the remote delivery of dermatology services and clinical information using telecommunications technology).
-This service enabled patients to have a photograph of skin lesions taken at the practice.
-The images were then sent securely to a Consultant Dermatologist to diagnose whether further treatment was necessary or not.
-This saved patients from having to travel to hospital to see a Consultant Dermatologist. - The practice participated in the local area winter resilience scheme and offered more appointments.
-This service had given patients the opportunity to attend the practice for urgent appointments rather than travel to the local A&E department.
-The practice had offered 2,502 additional face to face appointments and 1,077 telephone appointments between 2 November 2015 and 31 March 2016. - The practice had good facilities and was well equipped to treat patients and meet their needs.

-- Urgent appointments were available on the same day and the practice provided a telephone consultation service for those who needed urgent advice. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
+For example, the practice participated in the local Clinical Commissioning Group winter resilience scheme, offering additional appointments.
+This service had given patients the opportunity to attend the practice for emergencies rather than travel to the local A&E unit. - A Phlebotomist from the local hospital visited the main practice four times a week, and the branch surgery once a month to take blood samples from patients for required testing. - Urgent appointments were available on the same day and the practice was reviewing their appointment system in response to patient and staff feedback. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.
-The practice did not record or review verbal complaints.